Mandaviya To Review National Games Preparations In Meghalaya

 - The Host State Contract for the National Games will be signed with Meghalaya.

-- Mandaviya will inaugurate an Integrated Multipurpose Indoor Sports Complex in Shillong.
+- Mandaviya will inaugurate the Integrated Multipurpose Indoor Sports Complex in Shillong.

-- The sports complex is designed to host various indoor sporting events including basketball, badminton and volleyball.
+- The sports complex is designed to host various indoor sporting events and will be a key venue for the National Games.

-- The Minister will also review centrally sponsored schemes in Meghalaya under the Poorvottar Sampark Setu initiative.
+- The Minister will review centrally sponsored schemes in Meghalaya under the Poorvottar Sampark Setu initiative.

 Sports Minister Mansukh Mandaviya will chair a review meeting for the 39th National Games in Meghalaya and also inaugurate an Integrated Multipurpose Indoor Sports Complex in Shillong during a three-day visit to the North-Eastern state starting Friday.